Ahlan Simsim, Welcome Sesame

 - Partnerships with governments and local nonprofits to create lasting solutions for children

-- Advocacy to ensure more children in conflict and crisis zones can access early childhood education
+- Advocacy to ensure more children affected by conflict and crisis have access to quality early childhood development services

 1 in 10